 Most sinningia species grow within a hundred miles or so of the Atlantic coast of Brazil.
 However, some species of this clade, S. allagophylla, S. elatior, S. incarnata, S. sceptrum, and S. warmingii, have a wider distribution.
 S. incarnata is found as far north as southern Mexico.
 These species have expanded out of the typical sinningia habitat of rocky areas with moderate to high rainfall, into drier, plains areas.

 This group includes most of the common and widespread members of this clade.
 There are two main subdividisions, but they must be closely related.
-S. incarnata, from the second subgroup, forms fertile hybrids with several members of the first subgroup, and S. sceptrum (2nd subgroup) yielded a fertile hybrid when crossed with S. aggregata (1st subgroup).
+S. incarnata, from the second subgroup, forms fertile hybrids with several members of the first subgroup (see the crossing chart).
+Also, the cross between S. elatior (2nd group) and S. sellovii (first group) yielded a fertile hybrid S. 'Demon'.

 It is reasonable to hypothesize that all members of the Core Group form fertile hybrids with one another.